Tacos for 79 cents,

 One time I went back there and it wasn’t there anymore

-Not even the piano store where they used to give lessons and play Liberace reminds me of Bubbi and Poppop always because I took organ lessons there for a week or two or maybe a month but not long enough to know how to play the piano or the organ and any instrument that would allow me to make music I so desperately want to make
+Not even the piano store where they used to give lessons and play Liberace reminds me of Bubbi and Poppop always because I took organ lessons there for a week or two or maybe a month but not long enough to know how to play the piano or the organ or any instrument that would allow me to make music ( I just want to make music)

-Not even Structure or Express or anything that smells like Drakkar Noir
+not even one whiff of anything that once smelled like Drakkar Noir

 Just some of the walls were left